By Steve Bain

 In this tutorial, I’m using an older version of CorelDRAW to demonstrate.
 But you can use these same techniques with virtually any version.
 Before we get started though, let me clarify one potential confusion point.
 If you’re using a recent CorelDRAW version, you might understandably reach for the Crop Tool.

 The technique I’ll cover in this tutorial is the manual method that will enable you to crop at the vector level by manipulating the invisible path surrounding the digital image using the Shape Tool (F10).
-The Shape Tool method is more involved and perhaps less convenient than the Crop Tool, but it provides more control and gives you the added bonus of being able to custom craft the bitmap shape to an unconventional shape if needed.
+The Shape Tool method is more involved and perhaps less convenient than the Crop Tool, but it provides more control and gives you the added bonus of being able to custom craft the bitmap boundaries to an unconventional shape if needed.

 To shape a bitmap container, you’ll need to use the Shape Tool to change the position of the path nodes comprising it.
 Let’s walk through at a typical rectangular-shaped cropping operation by following these brief steps.

 - To begin, you’ll need to have a bitmap at the ready.
 Bitmaps may be converted from vector objects using the Convert to Bitmap command, or brought in from an external source using the Import command (Ctrl+I).
 Once on your page, simply click to select the bitmap itself.

 - If you choose to Import your bitmap, you can crop it before it reaches your page by choosing Crop from a drop-down menu in the Import dialog (shown next).

 - After choosing Crop and clicking OK, the Crop Image dialog (shown next) will open enabling you to either use the Hand-style cursor to interactively set the rectangular cropping, or by entering values in the Top, Left, Width, and Height boxes followed by clicking OK.
 Doing this will enable you to place a permanently cropped copy of your selected bitmap onto your page.